storybookjs/marko/docs/addons/addon-catalog.md

 The addon catalog is in <strong>beta</strong>.
 Please report any issues you find.
 </div>

 Storybook addons are listed in the [catalog](/addons) and distributed via npm.
 The catalog is populated by querying npm's registry for Storybook-specific metadata in `package.json`.

-Before we begin, check that your addon has the baseline requirements.
+Add your addon to the catalog by publishing a package that follows these requirements:

-- `package.json` with [module information](writing-addons.md#get-started) and addon metadata
+- `package.json` with [module information](writing-addons.md#get-started) and [addon metadata](#addon-metadata)
 - `README.md` file with installation and configuration instructions
 - `/dist` directory containing transpiled ES5 code
 - `preset.js` file written as an ES5 module at the root level

 <div class="aside">

 Learn how to write a Storybook addon [here](./writing-addons.md).

 </div>

 ## Addon metadata